woocommerce/woocommerce-blocks/storybook/README.md

 Sometimes the inferred text input is not good enough, and you need something more complex.
 If those controls happen to be shared among many components, please write them in `storybook/custom-controls`.

 An example there is the `currency` control.
-Since many of our components expect `Currency` objects in their props, we can make sure we give a few example Storybook users can play with, without having to manually create the object themselves.
+Since many of our components expect `Currency` objects in their props, we can make sure we give a few examples Storybook users can play with, without having to manually create the object themselves.

 Let's take a look: